CrowdStrike/falcon-operator/docs/container/README.md

 ### Troubleshooting

-Falcon Operator modifies the FalconContainer CRD based on what is happening in the cluster.
+Falcon Operator modifies the FalconContainer CR based on what is happening in the cluster.
 Should an error occur during Falcon Container deployment that error will appear in kubectl output as shown below.

 ```
 $ kubectl get falconcontainers.falcon.crowdstrike.com